 2. Upload your 2016 federal 1040 tax forms and 2016 W2’s.
 Please note your application will not be complete until you submit the above tax information.

-3. The financial aid application & requested documentation must be received by January 12, 2018 for incoming freshman and February 9, 2018 for returning students.
+3. Financial aid is now closed for the 2018-2019 school year.
+The financial aid application & requested documentation was due by January 12, 2018 for incoming freshman and February 9, 2018 for returning students.
 For application questions, please contact FACTS Grant & Aid Customer Service at 866-315-9262.

 Criteria for Financial Aid

 - Siblings who attend DePaul College Prep simultaneously may apply for a sibling discount of $500.
 One sibling discount is awarded per family.